Finding ebooks

 Requests for ebooks and other online resources

-If the book you require is not available online, you can request its purchase as an ebook.
+If the book, journal, or database you require is not available online, you can request its purchase in an electronic format.
 You can do this by completing the UL book recommendation form: https://www.lib.cam.ac.uk/collections/book-recommend

-If you’re having trouble tracking down an e-journal article, email library@newn.cam.ac.uk and we’ll try to find it for you!
+If you’re having trouble tracking down an e-journal article, please email library@newn.cam.ac.uk and we’ll try to find it for you.

 Study skills: reading on screens